robert-stuttaford/Closure-Script-Boilerplate/README.md

 ## Thanks

 A great big thank you to all the fine folks who put everything that I am using together!

+## Changelog

+* 15 Jan 2012.
+	* Refactored the public/*.erb and app/compiler.js.erb files so that a single public erb file handles all the build cases, and to allow for a target namespace to be passed to the compiler via the querystring.
+	* Added 'functionals' test shortcuts section to development dashboard.
+	* Updated cucumber tests to use functional test code.
+	* Include a simple cucumber test to verify that all Jasmine specs pass, in preparation for automated post-receive hook continuous integration with Jenkins.
+Use `cucumber --drb -n spec` to run this.
+* 11 Jan 2012.
+Initial release.

 ## License